UK Probe Rejects Submarine Link To French Trawler Sinking - UrduPoint

 "It is likely that this soft snag led to the progressive loss of stability of the vessel, which ultimately caused the Bugaled Breizh to sink.

-"There are plenty of independent experts... who have produced reports that went in the opposite direction, that it wasn't a soft snag.
+"There are plenty of independent experts... who have produced reports that went in the opposite direction, that it wasn't a soft snag," he added.

-"There's not a single example in the world of a soft snag that led to a sinking," he added, accusing the military of backing each other up.
+"There's not a single example in the world of a soft snag that led to a sinking," he said, accusing the military of backing each other up, vowing to look into further legal avenues.

 The other two, including Georges Lemetayer, were lost at sea.